oryfikry/oryfikry/README.md

 - 🔭 I’m currently working on Freelance
 - 🌱 I’m currently learning Web & Flutter
 - 👯 I’m looking to collaborate on live
-- 🤔 I’m not looking for help with for now
+- 🤔 I’m looking for the job
 - 💬 Ask me about something
-- 📫 How to reach me: instagram @ory.fikry
+- 📫 How to reach me: instagram @
 - 😄 Pronouns: Session
 - ⚡ Fun fact: honestly no fun fact here